 “I see fighting more of showcasing your skills.
 It’s more about inner power,” said Vusi.

-Vusi met actress Khabonina Qubeka in 2015, they met at a business meeting and connected over their love of fitness.
+Vusi met actress Khabonina Qubeka in 2015; they met at a business meeting and connected over their love of fitness.

-“She definitely is the one,” said Vusi.
+“She is the one,” said Vusi.

-For the future, Vusi will continue to wave the flag for martial arts in SA by promoting and educating the public on the sport.
+In the future, Vusi will continue to wave the flag for martial arts in SA by promoting and educating the public on the sport.